 Please send an up to date CV and an introduction letter (1/2 page maximum) to [email protected]

-The Gynaecological Oncology Group at The Chris O’Brien Lifehouse has a Registrar position available for 2021.
+The Gynaecological Oncology Group at The Chris O’Brien Lifehouse has a Registrar positions available for 2022.
 The position is for 12 months.

 The Registrar will be involved and supervise, along with the Fellows, the in-patient and outpatient management and wholistic care of patients attending for assessment and treatment.